Who’s it for?

 Either way, you will then have several months to make your way through the criteria.
 Then, comes the time of getting certified!

 Each group/institution taking part will be audited by outside auditors to receive the certification.
-In the limited release phase, this will mostly be achieved through peer audit: each group taking part will commit to audit other groups.
+This will mostly be achieved through peer audit: each group taking part will commit to audit other groups.
 Why?

 The audit will involve reviewing the written application for the Bronze criteria, followed by a meeting (online for Bronze) to discuss these and ask for clarification.